TUDelftHao/IJCAI2023-workshop-GLOW-top10/README.md

 ![logo](docs/logo.png)
-## This repository is the solution ranked in the top 10 in the [IJCAI 2023 Workshop Challenge](https://sites.google.com/view/glow-ijcai-23/challenge) "Generalizing from Limited Resources in the Open World" with Track II of Rotated Detection competition, implemented based on "Large Selective Kernel Network for Remote Sensing Object Detection" at: [https://arxiv.org/pdf/2303.09030.pdf](https://arxiv.org/pdf/2303.09030.pdf).
+## This is the solution ranked top 10 in the [IJCAI 2023 Workshop Challenge](https://sites.google.com/view/glow-ijcai-23/challenge) "Generalizing from Limited Resources in the Open World" with Track II of Rotated Detection competition.

+This codebase is implemented based on "Large Selective Kernel Network for Remote Sensing Object Detection" at: [https://arxiv.org/pdf/2303.09030.pdf](https://arxiv.org/pdf/2303.09030.pdf).
 The original repo is here: [Large-Selective-Kernel-Network](https://github.com/zcablii/Large-Selective-Kernel-Network).

 ## Introduction